helix-editor/helix/book/src/guides/adding_languages.md

   need to update the tree-sitter grammars.
 Run the command `hx --grammar fetch` to fetch the grammars and `hx --grammar build` to build any out-of-date grammars.
-- If a parser is causing a segfault or you want to remove it, make sure to remove the compiled parser located at `runtime/grammar/<name>.so`.
+- If a parser is causing a segfault, or you want to remove it, make sure to remove the compiled parser located at `runtime/grammar/<name>.so`.